Skip to Content

 Authority Enforcing the Fair House Act

 Investigate Discrimination Claims: The individuals who feel their fair housing rights are violated under the Fair House Act can file a discrimination claim with HUD.
-The Housing and Urban Development will do an investigation to find out the truth behind the fair housing act violations and will further decide the legal action if necessary.
+Housing and Urban Development will investigate the truth behind the violations of the Fair Housing Act and will further decide on legal action if necessary.

 Tips To Get Rid of Accusations of Discrimination